-Ambulance Emergency ground or air transport to any facility.
-Member pays 20% ambulance coinsurance Non-Emergency ground or air interfacility transfer to or from a Network Facility when Preauthorized by KFHPWA.
+Ambulance Emergency ambulance service is covered only when: Transport is to the nearest facility that can treat your condition Any other type of transport would put your health or safety at risk The service is from a licensed ambulance.
+The ambulance transports you to a location where you receive covered services.
+Emergency air or sea medical transportation is covered only when: The above requirements for ambulance service are met, and Geographic restraints prevent ground Emergency transportation to the nearest facility that can treat your condition, or ground Emergency transportation would put your health or safety at risk Member pays 20% ambulance coinsurance Non-Emergency ground or air interfacility transfer to or from a Network Facility where you receive covered services when Preauthorized by KFHPWA.
 Contact Member Services for Preauthorization.
 Member pays 20% ambulance coinsurance Hospital-to-hospital ground transfers: No charge; Member pays nothing